 While the Museum is primarily for the education and the edification of the Naval War College community, it is in a larger sense the corporate memory of the Navy in the region, and it serves as a clearinghouse for naval history information in New England.
 The Museum Director, a subjects-area specialist, and staff answer inquiries, provide guidance and orientation talks to visitors on regional naval history and current exhibits, and assist scholarly researchers in the use of the Museum holdings.
 You may also access the U.S. Navy 20th Century Ships History Database, available on a kiosk at the museum.

-U.S. citizens must make reservations at least one working day in advance.
+U.S. citizens over the age of 16 who wish to visit the museum must submit information for a background check at least five working days prior to arrival.
 Non-U.S. Citizens require 14 days advanced notice.
-If escorted by personnel with U.S. military identification, no advanced reservations are necessary.
-Escort or Reservations and photo identification are necessary for entry onto the Naval Station.
-Photo identification, proof of vehicle insurance and vehicle registration are required for all visitors trying to access the base.
+Any visitor who is escorted by personnel with U.S. military identification, does not need advanced reservations.
+All visitors must also produce two forms of identification for entry onto the Naval Station.
+Visitors arriving by vehicle are required to have photo identification, proof of vehicle insurance and vehicle registration to access the base.